 The Basics of the Change

 In short, the changes to classifications can be summarized as follows:

 - Telecommunications is now known as Communications Services

 - Many information technology stocks will move to the new Communications Services sector

 - Some consumer discretionary stocks will also move to Communication Services

 - Online marketplaces, such as eBay, will move from information technology to consumer discretionary

 There are many reasons for this change, but the main impetus is that the information technology sector was getting very large, suggesting that many stocks deserved to be reclassified.
 Moreover, some companies, such as Facebook and Google, have evolved to resemble communications firms rather than simply tech firms.

-Initial analysis suggests that this change will boost the new Communications Services sector in the S&P 500, while decreasing the presence of information technology.
-Prior to the change, information technology made up about 25 percent of the S&P 500, but now it comprises about 20 percent, according to Bloomberg.
-Meanwhile, the former telecom sector once comprised 1.9 percent of the S&P 500, but will now make up 10.2 percent, potentially making it the fourth-largest sector overall.
+Initial analysis suggested that this change would boost the new Communications Services sector in the S&P 500, while decreasing the presence of information technology.
+Prior to the change, information technology made up 26.3% of the S&P 500, but after the change it comprised 20.6%, according to Fidelity.
+Meanwhile, the former telecom sector once comprised 1.9% of the S&P 500, but then made up 10.3%, making it the fourth-largest sector overall.

 Historically, if you want to get a sense of how a sector might perform, you can examine past prices.
-But making such comparisons now will be very difficult, as the makeup of the sectors will be very different moving forward.
+But making such comparisons may now very difficult, as the makeup of sectors will be very different.